raarevalo96/laravel-excel-seeder/README.md

 for each input file using the same name as the input file with a "md" extension.
-This text file contains a markdown text representation of each worksheet (tab) in the workbook and can be used to determine changes in the XLS when merging branches from other contributors.
+This text file contains a markdown text representation of each worksheet (tab) in the workbook and can be used to determine changes in the XLSX when merging branches from other contributors.

 Check this file into the repository so that it can serve as a basis for comparison.

-You will have to merge the XLS spreadsheet manually.
+You will have to merge the XLSX spreadsheet manually.

 The file extension can be changed by setting the `textOutputFileExtension` setting.